waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **BROKEN_FLOOR**: Not yet encountered.
 Previous note about it being in the Burned Tower was likely a hallucination.

 # Current Plan
-- **Primary Hypothesis:** After failing to solve the NPC puzzle, the most logical path forward is to explore the unmarked warps identified by the system.
-The warp at (10, 9) is the highest priority target.
+- **Current Hypothesis:** After failing to find a hidden item, the most logical path forward is to explore the reachable unmarked warps.
+My `verify_reachability` tool confirmed that the warps at (5, 6) and (4, 6) are accessible.
-- **Strategy:** Systematically explore and mark all remaining unmarked warps on this floor, starting with the one at (10, 9).
+- **Strategy:** Systematically explore and mark the reachable warps, starting with the one at (5, 6).